 Truly supporting a teammate’s growth means cheering them on when they accept new opportunities – whether they’re going back to school, retiring, or starting a new job.
 If a member of your team is leaving, be sure to celebrate their legacy at the company.

 During their last week, you can organize a surprise “honey roast” that your whole team can participate in.
 A “honey roast” is when every member of the team shares a positive sentiment or funny story about the leaving member.
 This lets your team know how much they’re valued and appreciated and lets the leaving member know how impactful their work has been.
 You can also organize a farewell video montage and stitch together the goodbye messages in iMovie.

 Another great way to celebrate a farewell is to send a going away gift to the leaving member.
 Include a handwritten note from their supervisor or immediate team members, company merch, a voucher for their favorite food or restaurant, and anything else the leaving member would like!
 If you’d like the team to participate in the gift, you can set it up as a group gift on Presently.

-While we’re all awaiting the day when teams can be back together in offices, that doesn’t mean that working from home should go uncelebrated!
+While many are not back together in offices, that doesn’t mean that working from home should go uncelebrated!
 Using the tips above, get your team together for some fun and engaging celebrations that will bring you closer even if you’re miles apart.
 Remember, sometimes celebrating is as simple as a virtual pat on the back/shoutout for a job well done!

 By the way, if you liked this article, we have another one coming up soon featuring how the world’s best startups celebrate big wins!
 Subscribe on Medium.